-I am in a particularly creative mood, so I’ll write a bit about something I discussed in a recent public debate in NYC on Political Correctness: Martial arts has greatly evolved and moved forward, including many traditional ones.
+I am in a particularly creative mood, so I’ll write a bit about something I discussed in a recent public debate in NYC on Political Correctness: Martial arts has greatly evolved and moved forward.
 American political beliefs and conversation, however, have greatly devolved and moved backwards.
 They have literally undergone the opposite effect, and taken the opposite journey.

 There are reasons for this, and Bruce Lee provides a beautiful analogy, even a practical explanation, as to why.